sani3055/LoanRisk-AI-Platform/README.md

 An end-to-end full-stack machine learning application combining structured credit risk prediction, financial NLP, explainable AI, authentication, persistent prediction history, and report generation.

-> **Responsible Use**: This is a decision-support demonstration only.
-It must not independently approve, deny, or price real lending applications.

 ## Key Features

 - **Real XGBoost Prediction**: Uses checked-in trained model artifacts for default-probability inference.